LED Lighting in an Industrial Facility

 LED Lighting Can Manage Glare

 A final benefit of LED lights for industrial applications is their ability to manage glare.
 A glaring lighting system is not suitable for many industrial facilities.
 Today, LED lights are designed well to manage glare.
 All high-output lights are bright.
 Once the newness wears off, the glare passes quickly.
 Moreover, well-designed optics on LED fixtures also minimizes direct brightness and glare.
-And, LED lights now have excellent color temperature for industrial environments.
+Additionally, LED lights now have a color temperature that is perfect for industrial environments.
+See how Electro-Matic Visual helped Great Lakes Composites save $50,000 a year with LED lighting.